AndrewMonteith/Simulation/README.md

 ### TODO
 * Remove printParaviewSnapshot() at end of sim call if plotting is off
 * Fix plots in step 2 report
+* Don't check for collisions if minDx > 0.01